 If you're planning on entering a specific area - for instance, hospitality, tourism, engineering or construction - a foundation degree could be for you.
 However, be aware that many graduate schemes and jobs ask for a good Bachelors degree meaning you will be required to ‘top up’.

-This is further emphasised by the fact 58% of foundation degree students who were in employment in the UK six months after graduating were in professional or managerial roles, compared to 68% of first degree graduates.
+This is further emphasised by the fact that 58% of foundation degree graduates in employment in the UK were in professional or managerial jobs six months after graduation, compared to 71% of first degree graduates.

 How do I sell my foundation degree to employers?